Suspect in Jastine Valdez case recalled as a ‘quiet man’

 The garage also published a follow-up photograph of Hennessy, this time with his wife, Nicola.
 The message explained the couple had been delayed in collecting their new car as Nicola had just given birth.

+Gardaí said that Hennessy’s wife, who is from Holyhead, was puzzled and perplexed by what was unfolding after they came to her door on Sunday.

+She thought he had gone out with friends.
+They were due to attend a family Communion with relatives on Sunday.
+Hennessy did not turn up.
+Hours later he was fatally wounded by gardaí.

-Hennessy was originally from Cromlech Fields; a council estate in Ballybrack, south Co Dublin.
-On Monday, shaken family came and went from the house where he grew up and where his mother and father still live.
+Hennessy was originally from Cromlech Fields, a council estate in Ballybrack, south Co Dublin.
+On Monday, shaken relatives came and went from the house where he grew up and where his mother and father still live.

 One man living several doors down from the family home said his son, who grew up with Hennessy, had said he was a “strange boy.”

-Described as a “quiet boy” who kept to himself as a child, he was not one to stand out from the crowd.
-Another neighbour who lived near the family, said in recent years Hennessy would often be seen visiting his parents.
+Described as a “quiet boy” who kept to himself as a child, Hennessy was not one to stand out from the crowd.
+Another neighbour who lived near the family said that in recent years Hennessy would often be seen visiting his parents.

 “He was a normal fellow.
 He would say hello as he passed.
 You would never suspect anything,” the neighbour said.

-The small estate was built in the early 1980s, located just off the Shanganagh Rd, and a lot of the homes were bought by young families from the wider south Co Dublin area.
+The small estate, located just off the Shanganagh Road, was built in the early 1980s and a lot of the homes were bought by young families from the wider south Co Dublin area.

 ‘Very well respected’